GoogleCloudPlatform/spanner-migration-tool/docs/permissions.md

 # Permissions & Connectivity
 {: .no_toc }

-- **Connecitivty**: Since both Spanner migration tool and the underlying GCP services talk to the source database for schema and data migration, certain pre-requisite connectivity configurations are required before using the tool.
+- **Connectivty**: Since both Spanner migration tool and the underlying GCP services talk to the source database for schema and data migration, certain pre-requisite connectivity configurations are required before using the tool.
 - **Permissions**: Spanner migration tool (SMT) runs in the customers GCP account.
 In order to orchestrate migrations, SMT needs access to certain permissions.

 ## Table of contents